ICE arrests noted immigration activist in Aurora, Colo. - UPI.com

 ICE agents arrested Vizguerra on Monday afternoon in the parking lot of a Target store, where she is employed in Aurora, and her family told local media they will remain outside the Aurora ICE detention facility for "as long as it takes."

-Vizguerra gained notoriety in 2009 after she was stopped for a traffic violation and was convicted for illegally entering the United States and providing falsified documents related to the traffic stop.

-She was subject to deportation to Mexico, but appealed, resulting in a federal judge stopping her deportation.
+Vizguerra in 2012 "self-removed" to Mexico in 2012 but was arrested in Candelaria, Texas, after illegally re-entering the United States, according to ICE.

+Her re-entry is a felony offense that ICE officials referred to the U.S. District Court for Western Texas, where she was convicted of a misdemeanor violation for illegal entry into the United States and sentenced to unsupervised probation for a year on May 1, 2013.She entered ICE custody in El Paso, Texas, the following day and was subject to deportation, but the ICE facility released her a month later on a supervised status pending removal from the United States.

-Vizguerra remained in the United States with the help of several stay orders, but in 2017 moved into the basement of the First Unitarian Church in Denver and remained there for three years to prevent being arrested by federal agents.
+Vizguerra remained in the United States with the help of several stay orders, but in 2017 moved into the basement of the First Unitarian Society Church in Denver.

+She remained there for three years to prevent being arrested by federal agents after the stay orders expired and immigration courts denied subsequent stay requests.

+ICE lists five ICE and U.S. Citizenship and Immigration Services decisions against Vizguerra in 2019, but she obtained a one-year stay on Dec.
+20, 2021, by the Enforcement and Removal Operations -- Denver, office.

 Vizguerra early Monday afternoon in a Facebook post shared a story by the Denver Post titled, "Denver ICE field office seeks to expand detention space by nearly 1,000 more beds."